dtjngl/DiagnosticLogger/readme.md

 The logging feature acts as a workaround due to difficulties with running diagnostics in the background.
 The hooked method from ProcessDiagnostics will need to be made hookable for better integration.

+## Configuration

+1. Access the configuration settings in the ProcessWire admin interface.
+2. Adjust the settings according to your needs.

-## LazyCron Scheduling
+## email LazyCron Scheduling

-For scheduling tasks using LazyCron, use the following time schedules:
+For scheduling tasks using LazyCron, for example:

 - `every2Weeks`: Runs tasks every two weeks.
 - `everyDay`: Runs tasks every day.